jhordyess/12-pl-ft-docker/README.md

 Someday, I thought: "Is it possible to have 12 different programming languages on my PC?".

 And this repo is the answer 😂.
+A simple password validator via Bash.

 ## Info